 – Studio working environment with people specialized in parallel fields.

-– Developing technical and project management skills to increase production value.
+– Develop technical and project management skills.

 As a youngster, drawing and graffiti were passionate practices that made me dream about animating characters.
 I took figure drawing classes and given the lack of Drawing or Animation degrees, I enrolled in a Painting degree.
 On the side of the classical studies I was diving into CG drawing and animation.